stefanlessmann/ASE-ML/README.md

-# ASE-ML
+# ASE Machine Learning
- ASE course on Machine Learning
+The repository provides some auxiliary materials used in the chapters 10 - 14 of the [ASE MDBI course Machine Learning](https://mdbi.fabiz.ase.ro/course/machine-learning/).